-Isis are brutal theocratic bullies – we all know it, homosexuals, women, and many gender-fluid people.
+Isis are brutal theocratic bullies – we all know it, homosexuals, women, and the majority of people who define themselves as gender-fluid.
 But perhaps nobody knows it better than our friend and colleague, south Cardiff man Craig Watts, the third (until now unreported) person caught up in August’s drone-strike tragedy.
 An expert in low-trauma de-growth, over the years Craig has become very familiar with the problem of de-cluttering (ridding yourself of material possessions to help the save the planet) too fast.
 So when Isis started their de-cluttering programme in Iraq, but doing so in YouTube-friendly events often lasting no longer than ten seconds, the horrific extent of the group’s savagery was something he was terrifyingly qualified to appreciate.
 Spurred to remind Isis command of more traditional, slower techniques of dismantling systems of material idolatry, when the religious group moved on to Syria and restarted instantaneous bombing of ancient monuments in Palmyra he knew then the biggest and most important bike ride of his life was unavoidable.

 Basingstoke Holiday Inn

 Craig reached as far as Basingstoke when news of the strike reached him from Raqqah.
 And it was in Basingstoke’s branch of Holiday Inn that the full impact of what could have happened to him – if he had got to Syria much quicker, via train, for example – hit him.
 Craig is still there today, trapped amongst the hollow comforts of the value-hotel experience, sustaining his stay through a Patreon account, as he works through his vicarious traumatic stress disorder.
 This is a scandal.
 How did we get here?

 Carbon-Cameron has depersonalisation disorder (and other severe mental ill-health conditions) on his hands